kevinbamouni/kevinbamouni.github.io/ToolsOnglets.md

 ### Xarigan by yihui (for the love of manga)

 An R package for creating slideshows with remark.js through R Markdown.
 The package name xaringan comes from Sharingan, a dōjutsu in Naruto with two abilities: the "Eye of Insight" and the "Eye of Hypnotism".
 A presentation ninja should have these basic abilities, and I think remark.js may help you acquire these abilities, even if you are not a member of the Uchiha clan.

+### Mathpix

+Convert images to LaTeX
+Take a screenshot of math and paste the LaTeX into your editor, all with a single keyboard shortcut.

+### Pycharm
+EDI python

+### Pyqt5 and QtDesigner
+Python tools to create applications with GUI.